jpnm561/HAR-UP/FeatureSelection/README.md

 ### Python alternative (FeaturePreSelection.py)

-Since the use of Weka could be time consuming, it was decided to make our feature selection with Python, so it could be joined easily with our other work.
-Because of this **FeaturePreSelection.py** was made.
+After our training experiments were done, we realised that since the use of Weka could be time consuming, changing the feature selection process entirely to Python would make our future work more efficient.
+Because of this **FeaturePreSelection.py** was made (although it was not used in our experiments).
 Currently, this program uses the following methods:

 - Extra Trees Classifier (with 250 estimators and no random state).